usertam/openssh/oqs-test/README.md

 where `<jobname>` is one of the following:

-- `ssh-amd64-buster-liboqs-master-with-openssl-with-pqauth`
-- `ssh-amd64-buster-liboqs-master-with-openssl-no-pqauth`
-- `ssh-amd64-buster-liboqs-master-no-openssl-no-pqauth`
-- `ssh-x86_64-bionic-liboqs-master-with-openssl-with-pqauth`
-- `ssh-x86_64-bionic-liboqs-master-with-openssl-no-pqauth`
+- `with-openssl`
-- `ssh-x86_64-bionic-liboqs-master-no-openssl-no-pqauth`
+- `without-openssl`

-By default, these jobs will use the current Github versions of liboqs and OQS-OpenSSH.
-You can override these by passing environment variables to CircleCI:
+By default, these jobs will use the latest Github versions of liboqs.
+You can override this by modifying the `oqs-scripts/clone_liboqs.sh`.

-	circleci local execute --job <jobname> --env <NAME>=<VALUE> --env <NAME>=<VALUE> ...

-where `<NAME>` is one of the following:

-- `LIBOQS_REPO`: which repo to check out from, default `https://github.com/open-quantum-safe/liboqs.git`
-- `LIBOQS_BRANCH`: which branch to check out, default `master`